gatheringhallstudios/MHWorldData/README.md

 To contribute, create a pull request adding the data or translation you wish to add.
 If the translation is for a language that is not supported, feel free to create an issue and I will populate the *names* data files with dummy data.

+## License
+The build code is licensed under the [MIT License](http://opensource.org/licenses/mit-license.php).
+The data itself is unlicensed data pertaining to Monster Hunter World, which is owned by Capcom.